-A Florida bill of sale is a form used to prove that an exchange of goods occurred between two (2) parties.
-Buyers and sellers complete this document when transferring watercraft, guns, vehicles, or any item that holds value.
-It includes a full description of the item(s) being sold, the information needed to contact the buyer and seller, and specifics regarding the change of ownership.
-The original owner and the purchaser must sign the form in order to endorse their agreement.
+A Florida bill of sale form proves that two (2) parties had an exchange of goods.
+Buyers and sellers complete this document when transferring watercraft, guns, vehicles, or other items that hold value.
+It includes a complete description of the property sold, the information needed to contact the buyer and seller, and specifics regarding the change of ownership.
+The original owner and the purchaser must sign the form to endorse their agreement.

 |Bill of Sale Type||Buyer Signature||Seller Signature||Notarization|